noob-hackers/kalimux/README.md

 $ sh kalimux.sh
 ```
 ```
-* So after installtion completes the text files will occur just copy it by long click on screen termux after that
+* So after installtion completes the text files will occur just copy it by long click on text
 ```
 ```
 $ ./start-kali.sh